Why Product Data Is Becoming the Backbone of Digital Commerce

 It fails silently.

-Products don’t appear in search results.
-Filters don’t work as expected.
-Customers can’t compare specifications.
-Key attributes are missing at the point of decision.
+Products don't appear in search results.
+Filters don't work as expected.
+Customers can't compare specifications, and key attributes are missing at the point of decision.

 In B2B manufacturing and distribution, this becomes even more critical.
 Buyers rely on precise specifications, compatibility details, and technical attributes.
 If that data is missing or unreliable, trust drops immediately.